-Pioneering a new generation of menin inhibitors for acute myeloid leukemia, a disease of high unmet need
+Pioneering a new generation best-in-class menin inhibitor for acute myeloid leukemia, a disease of high unmet need

 Our Approach to Transforming AML Treatment